QuentinRa/blog.quentinra.dev/info/android/index.md

 You can control your device use these buttons, if there is a need.
 Note that the "..." menu is useful if you need to do things such as setting your phone state as "charging", or things like that.

 ![emulated_device_controls](_images/emulated_device_controls.png)

+For applications loaded on a device with an API of 26, or higher, you can also inspect workers, the database, etc. See the tab "App inspection".
 </details>

 > **Note**: you will usually resize windows, such as resizing your emulator window, as sometimes you want to have it side-by-side, and some other time, you want to have it taking the whole screen.
 It doesn't work everytime, but by double-clicking on the top bar on a window, will expand/reduce it's size, as it does with other windows (app/file explorer/...).
 </div></div>

+One last very useful thing, is that you can press <kbd>CTRL+Q</kbd>, or hover a method, to see its documentation.
+Unfortunately, by default, sources aren't downloaded, so you will basically see nothing useful.
+To download sources, the easiest way is using <kbd>CTRL+(MOUSE LEFT)</kbd> on a method/class from the Android SDK, to navigate to its source.
+Then, on the top of the file, you will be prompted to download sources as they are missing.
+Just do it, and you are ready for an enhanced experience aboard IntelliJ-based IDE: Android Studio.

 <hr class="sr">